-Adding to the continuum of care is an on-site pharmacy with around-the-clock access, a laboratory and diagnostic radiological services.
-Direct access to local medical experts is also available.
+Adding to the continuum of care is an onsite pharmacy, laboratory and diagnostic radiological services.

 Patients in the High Intensity Care Unit are monitored for cardiac conditions and serious complex conditions.
-They may be admitted directly for intensive care units, coronary care units and intermediate care units for ongoing care, or may be transferred within the facility due to a change in condition.
+They may be admitted directly from intensive care units, coronary care units or intermediate care units for ongoing care, or may be transferred within the facility due to a change in condition.
 The unit accepts patients 18 years or older.

-Patients who meet the chronic criteria and who have a medical or surgical problem that requires cardiac or intensive monitoring are candidates for the High Intensity Care Unit.
+Candidates for the High Intensity Care Unit are patients who meet the chronic criteria and who have a medical or surgical problem that requires cardiac or intensive monitoring.
 This includes patients with:

 - Increasing heart failure who are hemodynamically stable

 - Recent cardiothoracic surgery